flexivrobotics/flexiv_rdk/README.md

 ### C++ interface

-1. Configure and build example programs:
+1. Configure and compile example programs for x64 processors:

         cd flexiv_rdk
         mkdir build && cd build
         cmake ..
         make -j4

+   For arm64 processors, set the additional CMake option when configuring:

+        cmake .. -DBUILD_FOR_ARM64=ON

 2. The compiled program binaries will be output to ``flexiv_rdk/build/example``
 3. Assume the robot is booted and connected, to run an example program: